 Jump to:

-- Cornstarch or arrowroot: both of these are equally available at grocery stores, and they are used to thicken the pears as they bake.
+- Cornstarch or arrowroot: both of these are equally available at grocery stores, and they are used thicken the pear filling so it's luscious, not runny.

 To make the crumble topping, you'll need: